Back to the Father Heart

 Different ways of how we relate to God.
 Let’s consider a few:

 The Creator – We acknowledge Him as God of the universe, the Lord of lords and King and kings.
-We see Him as Almighty, Omnipotent (infinite in power), Omniscient (having complete or unlimited knowledge, awareness, or understanding; perceiving all things), and Omnipresent (present everywhere at the same time).
-We relate to Him as subjects, as a servant and we learn obedience, laying down our rights, surrendering our all to Him.
+We see Him as Almighty, Omnipotent (infinite in power), Omniscient ( , and Omnipresent ( We relate to Him as subjects, as a servant and we learn obedience, laying down our rights, surrendering our all to Him.

 Friend – In Jn.15:15, Jesus says He no longer treats us as servants but has called us friends “No longer do I call you servants, for a servant does not know what his master is doing, but I have called you friends, and all things that I heard from My Father I have made known to you” where He shared His secrets with us just like how the Father shared with Abraham before He destroyed Sodom & Gomorrah (Gen.18:17 – “Shall I hide from Abraham what I am doing?”)